aqureshiest/earnest-dev/README.md

 5. Copy the token and set it as the value for `GITHUB_TOKEN` and `NEXT_PUBLIC_GITHUB_TOKEN` in your `.env.local` file.
 6. The `NEXT_PUBLIC_GITHUB_OWNER` should be set to the GitHub username or organization name owning the repositories.

-### OpenAI API Key

-1. Sign up or log in to [OpenAI](https://platform.openai.com/).
-2. Navigate to **API Keys** under your account settings.
-3. Generate a new API key.
-4. Copy the key and set it as the value for `OPENAI_API_KEY` in your `.env.local` file.

-### Anthropic API Key

-1. Sign up or log in to [Anthropic](https://www.anthropic.com/).
-2. Navigate to the API section under your account settings.
-3. Generate a new API key.
-4. Copy the key and set it as the value for `ANTHROPIC_API_KEY` in your `.env.local` file.

 ### Supabase

 1. Sign up or log in to [Supabase](https://supabase.com/).